Arkansas/Arkansaw: How Bear Hunters, Hillbillies, and Good Ol’ Boys Defined a State

 Gone to the Grave: Ozark Funeral Customs, 1850–1950

-Independent researcher Abby Burnett discusses the ways Ozark folks helped one another when there was a death.
+Independent researcher Abby Burnett discusses the Ozark traditions during death and how these helped people cope.
 Burnett was recently featured in “Silent Storytellers,” a documentary produced by the AETN about the history and culture of Arkansas cemeteries.
 Recorded May 19, 2010.

 “Been A Busy Day”: The Milton Cooper Diaries